 14 Jun You should cook with Marmite yeast extract

-yeast extract and its nearly interchangeable Australian sister, Vegemite, are essentially yeast proteins, byproducts of the alcohol industry.
-If that sounds pretty gross to you, you’re not alone; salty, savory, and enormously potent, one smear of the paste is enough to send most unacclimated palates running.
-The UK company has long poked fun at its own divisive flavor with the tagline “Love it or hate it” and now with a tongue-in-cheek campaign to end #marmiteneglect.
-Lopéz-Alt admits that the paste is an acquired taste eaten on its own, but recommends pairing it with other umami-rich ingredients to maximize impact and minimize the likelihood that a single source of flavor will overpower a dish.
+Marmite and its nearly interchangeable Australian sister, Vegemite, are essentially yeast proteins, byproducts of the alcohol industry.
+If that sounds pretty gross to you, you’re not alone.
+Salty, savory, and enormously potent, one smear of the paste is enough to send most unacclimated palates running.
+The UK company has long poked fun at its own divisive flavor with the tagline “Love it or hate it”.
+Now, it is with a tongue-in-cheek campaign to end #marmiteneglect.
+Lopéz-Alt admits that the paste is an acquired taste eaten on its own.
+However, he recommends pairing it with other umami-rich ingredients.
+The objective is to maximize impact and minimize the likelihood that a single source of flavor will overpower a dish.

 Could Lopéz-Alt usher in an American Marmite revolution?
 Indeed, the rest of the English-speaking world has been harnessing the power of yeast extract for more than a century, both in cooking and as a dietary supplement.
 Beginning in the 1920s and 30s, it was given to pregnant women as a powerful source of folate and to prevent anemia.
 Marmite and Vegemite were included in the ration packs of British and Australian soldiers during WWII to keep “fighting men fighting fit.”
 Today, the NHS recommends Marmite as a good source of B12 for individuals on a vegetarian diet, who don’t regularly absorb the vitamin from animal foods.
 Its high B-vitamin content has even led to the widespread myth that regular consumption will ward off mosquitoes.

-But unless you’re planning to hunker down to a hot cup of Marmite, that nutritional kick will likely be a fringe benefit to the condiment’s instant flavor-boosting properties.
+Unless you’re planning to hunker down to a hot cup of Marmite, that nutritional kick will likely be a fringe benefit to the condiment’s instant flavor-boosting properties.
 Like any umami-rich ingredient, the thick brown paste lends a savory, full, “meaty” taste to drab dishes.
-Vegan-friendly foods and condiments that are high in glutamates—such as kombu, tomatoes and tomato juice, umeboshi paste, miso, and mushrooms—all have the power to add savory oomph to cooking.
-But keeping a jar of Marmite in your pantry is a great safeguard for those moments when your soup, stew, or roast needs a boost and anchovies or parmesan just won’t cut it (or aren’t on hand).
-The folks at Marmite even offer Marmite-laced recipes on their website.
-One inexpensive jar keeps in the pantry, opened, for a good while, and ask anyone who’s tried it—a little bit goes a long, long way.
+Vegan-friendly foods and condiments that are high in glutamates all have the power to add savory oomph to cooking.
+For instance there are: kombu, tomatoes and tomato juice, umeboshi paste, miso, and mushrooms.
+However, keeping a jar of Marmite in your pantry is a great safeguard for those moments when your soup, stew, or roast needs a boost.
+It is also useful when anchovies or parmesan just won’t cut it (or aren’t on hand).
+Marmite even offer Marmite-laced recipes on it website.